 Charles Brackett defended his dissertation in 2019.
 His dissertation was titled The Rise And Rise of The Criminal Record: Power, Order And Safety in The United States 1848-1960.
 Dr. Brackett is currently an Associate Director in charge of Project Management for New Ventures at Year Up, a national nonprofit serving Opportunity Youth.

 Abigail Kabandula defended her dissertation in 2019.
 Her dissertation was titled The Governance of Transnational Security Threats in Fragile States: The Case of the African Union (AMISOM) 2007 – 2017.
-Dr. Kabandula is a Research Scientist at the Frederick S. Pardee Center for International Futures and Adjunct Professor of international politics at the Josef Korbel School of International Studies at the University of Denver.
-She holds dual master’s Degrees in Global Governance and Human Security from UMass Boston, and Historical Studies from the University of Cape Town.
+Dr. Kabandula is Director of the Africa Center at the Josef Korbel School of International Studies at the University of Denver.

 Bharathi Radhakrishnan defended her dissertation in 2019.
 Her dissertation was titled Understanding Gender And Access to Health Care For Resettled Women In Post-war Northern Sri Lanka Through Intersectionality.
 Dr. Radhakrishnan is currently a Researcher for Peace, Conflict, and Governance at Mercy Corps.
 She was previously Program Manager for the Gender, Rights, and Resilience (GR2) Program at the Harvard Humanitarian Initiative.